edwardkao6413/Raw-data-of-soybean-drought-tolerant-research/README.md

 Raw data storage place for research titled "Unveiling insights into drought-tolerant responses in soybean: a data-driven pipeline for feature engineering in biomarker discovery".
-The current research contains two supplementary files.
+The current research contains two supplementary data.